Ahmed-M-G/KNN-Classifier/README.md

 # KNN-Classifier
  Using KNN-Classifier for two different tasks
-  - First Task: Create a random dataset and apply the concept of KNN classification to it
+  - The first task: Generate a random dataset and apply the concept of KNN classification to it
+  - The second task: Using the digit dataset and applying the concept of KNN classification to it